 The gas grills below feature durable construction, innovative designs, and powerful cooking outputs.
 The list and review of features should help you when shopping for the best gas grill for backyard barbeques.

-With its solid construction, 32,000-BTU output and Weber name, the Spirit E-310 Propane Gas Grill is worthy of any backyard barbeque.
+With its solid construction, 32,000-BTU output, and Weber brandname, the Spirit E-310 gas grill is worthy of any backyard barbeque.
 It features three stainless steel burners for creating multiple heat zones.
 Side tables that fold easily from a down position to a service position provide plenty of prep space.
 Two heavy-duty cast iron grates create 529 square inches of cooking area, providing ample room for large steaks, racks of ribs, or a Fourth of July’s worth of hot dogs and burger patties.
 Large control knobs allow for fine-tuning the temperature control.

 This gas grill is built to endure, with a porcelain enamel lid and a cookbox that resists peeling.
 Four large swivel casters make moving this grill around a deck or patio easy, while six built-in hooks keep grill tools organized and at the ready.
 A cabinet door conceals a 20-pound propane tank.

 With its small profile and affordable price, the Char-Broil Classic 280 2-Burner Propane Gas Grill is an excellent option for those on a budget.
 It features 280 square inches of cooking surface that will accommodate a meal for a family of four.
 With its two stainless steel burners, this grill puts out 20,000 BTUs of heat.
-A Piezo push-button ignition system can get this grill started easily, while two large metal side shelves offer ample prep space for burgers and steaks going on or coming off the grill.
+A Piezo push-button ignition system can get this grill started easily, while a large metal side shelf offers ample prep space for burgers and steaks going on or coming off the grill.
+The other side of the grill features an additional burner useful for sauces and side dishes.
 Porcelain-coated grates keep food from sticking while making cleanup easier.

 The cookbox rests on four sturdy legs.
 Two legs feature 6-inch wheels that can move the grill around the deck or patio easily.
 At just 45 inches wide and 24 inches deep, this grill won’t hog space in an outdoor living area.